 It’s a bit of a scary name, and you may not be comfortable putting an acid on your skin, but in fact hyaluronic acid is a naturally occurring substance in the body.
 It is found in the skin and plays a significant role in the skin’s hydration – one molecule can hold 1,000 times its weight in water!

 Although we already have an amount of hyaluronic acid in our skin, the body’s natural production of it slows down as we age.
-This is why ageing skin often looks dehydrated and dry – and why boosting the skin with hyaluronic acid can give a plumper and more youthful appearance.
+This is why ageing skin often looks dehydrated and dry – and why boosting the skin can give a plumper and more youthful appearance.
 The more acid the skin has, the more water it can retain.

 How can hyaluronic acid be used on the skin?